7 Tips for Managing Alzheimer’s and Incontinence

 Generally, it’s best to introduce a pull-up style adult diaper as padded or disposable underwear.
 The pull-up design feels like regular underwear.

 It’s also best to avoid using the words “diaper” or “incontinence,” which can be confusing.
 Instead, use words like leaks or spills.
-And for diaper, say pull-up underwear or brief.
+And for diapers, say pull-up underwear or briefs.

 The exception to this rule is if your older adult calls them diapers.
 If they’re using the term “diapers,” you should too.
 Take the cue from them.
 Otherwise, it can cause additional shame or embarrassment.

-If you’re facing resistance, explain that the absorbent underwear provides protection just in case they don’t make it to the bathroom in time.
+If you’re facing resistance, explain that the absorbent underwear protects if they don’t reach the bathroom in time.

-In some instances, your older adult may not notice the difference between underwear and an absorbent pull-up style.
-If this is a possibility, you may not want to say anything at all and try replacing the regular underwear in their drawer with absorbent pull-on styles.
+Sometimes, an older adult may not notice the difference between underwear and an absorbent pull-up style.
+If this is the case, you may not want to say anything at all and instead try replacing the regular underwear in their drawer with absorbent pull-on styles.

 Certain companies offer free samples of incontinence products so you can easily find the size and absorbency that works best for your older adult.